Native American Education Program

 • Assisting scholars with the transition from elementary into middle school and middle school into high school.

-The afterschool program provides cultural education, tutoring, and homework help to students in grades K-12.
+The afterschool program provides cultural education, tutoring, and homework help to scholars in grades K-12.
+All scholars are welcome, however we need every parent/guardian to fill out a consent form in order to attend these classes.

 Maampi-E-Oujiijig Anishinaabe Binoojiinyag (Indian Children who Originate from Here).
 Native American students who attend the afterschool program have an opportunity to make regalia and dance in the annual spring Pow Wow.